Maria is a master gardener and master of public health. She & her husband, known online as The Gardener & The Cook, live in coastal Alabama.

 Okra: A Most Versatile Vegetable

 Okra is famous, of course, for the Southern-fried method of cooking, and it tastes sinfully delicious when it's properly cooked that way.
-Unfortunately, frying everything is what has earned the southeastern part of the United States the name of "Cardiac Belt"—even though it may not look "greasy," the food soaks up a lot of the oil.
+Unfortunately, frying everything is what has earned the southeastern part of the United States the name of "Cardiac Belt" — even though some fried foods may not look "greasy," they soak up a lot of the oil.

 The 6 Ways I Know to Cook Okra